nasir08/Group1_jDeodorant_extension/README.md

 # To run the metrics on a java project in Eclipse
     1. Download/Clone the repository
     2. Import into Eclipse
+    3. views.MetricsAction.java - on line 138, change the file path to a path in your computer
-    3. Run the jDeodorant As Eclipse Application
+    4. Run the jDeodorant As Eclipse Application
         This will open a new instance of Eclipse with jDeodorant running in it
-    4. The project you wish to run the metrics on must be imported into the new instance of eclipse
+    5. The project you wish to run the metrics on must be imported into the new instance of eclipse
-    5. Right-click on the project and click "Metrics..."
+    6. Right-click on the project and click "Metrics..."
         If you do not see the metrics option in the popup, expand the project in the project explorer and right-click on src
-    6. The jDeodorant plug-in will parse the source code of the project, this might take a few minutes for larger projects
+    7. The jDeodorant plug-in will parse the source code of the project, this might take a few minutes for larger projects
-    7. After parsing, the metrics will be displayed in the console of the primary instance of Eclipse.
+    8. After parsing, the metrics will be written to a txt file on the filepath specified in views.MetricsAction.java.